beerjs/pdx/README.md

 **Why Portland?**

-Portland's BeerJS chapter is a vibrant community of JavaScript developers of all levels, from seasoned veterans to curious newcomers.
+Portland's is a vibrant community filled with JavaScript developers of all levels, from seasoned veterans to curious newcomers.
 Whether you're a JavaScript pro or just starting your coding journey, you'll find a welcoming and supportive environment at our meetups.

 **Key Features:**